mrcdnk/jacoco-coverage-exporter/README.md

 # jacoco-coverage-exporter
-Prometheus Exporter for fetching runtime jacoco coverage data provided through jmx

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/mrcdnk/jacoco-coverage-exporter/blob/master/LICENSE)
 [![Release version](https://img.shields.io/github/v/release/mrcdnk/jacoco-coverage-exporter)](https://github.com/mrcdnk/jacoco-coverage-exporter/releases)
 [![Docker pulls](https://img.shields.io/docker/pulls/mrcdnk/jacoco-coverage-exporter)](https://hub.docker.com/r/mrcdnk/jacoco-coverage-exporter)

+Prometheus Exporter for fetching runtime jacoco coverage data provided through jmx.

+Why do I need this?
+In case you want to know how much of your code base is being tested by integrative tests!

+It is easy to fetch the coverage when executing unit tests running on the same machine as the tests, but if you have tests running from outside this usually becomes more effort than most are willing to invest.
+This project aims to provide an easy to setup way of monitoring this!

-Please be aware that all releases before 1.0.0 might contain breaking changes in order to finish the initial MVP.
+**Please be aware that all releases before 1.0.0 might contain breaking changes in order to finish the initial MVP.**

 # Prometheus Spring Auto Config